Chargent Connector

 Processing Single and Recurring Payments with a Form

 It is possible to process both single and recurring payments within a form.
-In order to enable this setup, you will have to add two separate Chargent connectors to your connector timeline.
+In order to enable this setup, you will have to add two separate Chargent Connectors to your connector timeline.
 This way, you can configure one of the connectors to run for single payments, and the other connector to run for recurring payments.
 You can read more about this setup here.

 For recurring charges, the Chargent connector will only send transaction information to Salesforce and Chargent upon form submission.
 Therefore, any additional transaction records that are created will be a result of the default Chargent behavior within Salesforce.